joyhasan08/ZenDone_WirelessProgramming_Assignment-/README.md

 - `services/aiService.ts`: Logic for interfacing with the Gemini API.
 - `types.ts`: Global TypeScript interfaces and enums.
 - `index.html`: Main HTML entry point with CDN imports.

-## 🛡 License

-This project is open-source and available under the MIT License.